GaoyangLuo/CompRanking/README.md

-# CompRanking:Comprehensively ranking the resistome risk of environmental metagenome samples
+# CompRanking: Comprehensively ranking the resistome risk of environmental metagenome samples

+version 1.0

 Metagenomic resistome risk ranking pipeline, also known as m3Rs.
 It's a pipeline for comprehensive ranking the resistome risk of environmental metagenome samples.

 # How to use